paopaololo/Wage-Determination-based-on-PERM-Cert/README.md

-# Wage Determination based on The Permanent Labor Certification
+# Wage Determination based on Permanent Labor Certification

 *updated on 2/9/2023 to ver.3*